 Those who served in the United States Coast Guard (USCG) were at risk of asbestos exposure throughout the 20th century.
-Coast Guard members often served aboard ships or flew aircraft built with asbestos, a mineral with a proven link to mesothelioma and other asbestos-related illnesses.
+U.S. Coast Guard members often served aboard ships or flew aircraft built with asbestos, a mineral with a proven link to mesothelioma and other asbestos-related illnesses.

-Mesothelioma Risk for Coast Guard Veterans
+Mesothelioma Risk for U.S. Coast Guard Veterans

-The U.S. Coast Guard keeps America’s borders safe.
-The Coast Guard has protected waterways for centuries, saving countless lives in the process.
-The many duties of the Coast Guard put its members at risk every day.
+The U.S. Coast Guard keeps America’s borders safe, protecting waterways for centuries and saving countless lives in the process.
+The many duties of the U.S. Coast Guard put its members at risk every day.

-However, thousands who served in the Coast Guard may have been put in unseen danger.
-This is because asbestos use was common in military assets because it was cheap and very powerful.
+However, thousands who served in the U.S. Coast Guard may have been put in unseen danger.
+This is because asbestos was once commonly used by the U.S. Coast Guard because it was cheap and very powerful.

 From the 1930s to the early 1980s, asbestos could be found in: